-The first item we should take care of is to set up our IP endpoint to use as our IP destination for all our inbound calls.
+The first item to take care of is to set up the IP endpoint to use as the IP destination for all inbound calls.
 This is done in the routing table under the section VoIP Host Groups.
-We define a single host group (using the default group is fine) that includes the IP address of the gateway listening side of the Mediation Server; in our example case we are using the IP address 192.168.1.21 for this.
+Define a single host group (using the default group is fine) that includes the IP address of the gateway listening side of the Mediation Server; in this example case the IP address 192.168.1.21 is for this